Balancingrock/classic-jekyll-theme/README.md

 ![example](http://balancingrock.nl/assets/img/classic-jekyll-theme-screenshot-half.png)

-Or visit a site using this theme: [365posts.com](http://www.365posts.com)
+Or visit a site using this theme: [365posts.com](http://www.365posts.com) or [Balancing Rock](http://www.balancingrock.nl)

 Other features:

+- __Secondary and Tertiary Columns__ can be specified by default and on a page by page basis for presence, location and content.

 - __Navigation bar__ is created automatically from the available pages when these have the proper YAML frontmatter.
 The navigation bar contains the top level menu items, while the submenu items show up as a drop-down menu when the cursor hovers over the corresponding menu item.